This breaks things like enterprise configuration and multi line tabs via https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/releases

 you likely can (i never tried) … not sure how FF will behave then though, it is a bit weird in its way of trying to re-use running instances so things might mix and mesh at runtime (and break) … you’d have to try …

---no-remote will stop that :slight_smile:
+will stop that

-That article points to https://github.com/mozilla/policy-templates/blob/master/README.md, which says:
+That article points to policy-templates/README.md at master · mozilla/policy-templates · GitHub, which says:

-On Linux, the file goes into firefox/distribution, where firefox is the installation directory for firefox, which varies by distribution or you can specify system-wide policy by placing the file in /etc/firefox/policies.
+is the installation directory for firefox, which varies by distribution or you can specify system-wide policy by placing the file in/etc/firefox/policies

-The firefox snap will respect and enforce policies found in /etc/firefox/policies.
+The firefox snap will respect and enforce policies found in /etc/firefox/policies

-“the installation directory for firefox” would work if you had installed it locally in e.g. /opt, or directly extracted an upstream tarball somewhere under your home directory.
-As pointed out by @ogra, it’s really not advisable to modify files under /usr.
+, or directly extracted an upstream tarball somewhere under your home directory.
+As pointed out by @ogra, it’s really not advisable to modify files under /usr

-That and the fact that the firefox snap will store its profiles under ~/snap/firefox/common, as opposed to ~/.mozilla/firefox for an upstream tarball, means that it should mostly work.
+for an upstream tarball, means that it should mostly work.
 This is not really tested though.

 well, i think it would make sense to allow global customization, it should be as simple as adding a layout: